SSWConsulting/SSW.Rules.Content/rules/use-pull-request-templates-to-communicate-expectations/rule.md

 ---
 type: rule
-title: Do you use Pull Request Templates to specify the expectations and requirements for each PR?
+title: Do you use Pull Request templates to specify the expectations and requirements for each PR?
 uri: use-pull-request-templates-to-communicate-expectations
 authors:
   - title: Gordon Beeming